A review on ranking problems in statistical learning: Supervised ranking problems (instance ranking)

 A na\"{i}ve evaluation of the hard ranking loss requires $\mathcal{O}(n^2)$ comparisons.
-This will surely become infeasible for data sets with many observations, therefore \cite{TWphd} provided a solution which comes up with $\mathcal{O}(n\ln(n))$ evaluations. \ \\
+This will surely become infeasible for data sets with many observations, therefore \cite{TWphd} provided a solution which only requires $\mathcal{O}(n\ln(n))$ evaluations. \ \\

-They take a look at the concordance measure called \textbf{Kendall's Tau}.
-Unlike the ranking loss which is high if there are many misrankings and which is $[0,1]-$valued, the Kendall's Tau is high if many pairs are concordant, i.e., if the pair-wise ranking is correct in most cases and takes values in $[-1,1]$. \ \\
+They take a look at the concordance measure Kendall's $\tau$, i.e., Unlike the ranking loss which is high if there are many misrankings and which is $[0,1]-$valued, Kendall's $\tau$ is high if many pairs are concordant, i.e., if the pair-wise ranking is correct in most cases and takes values in $[-1,1]$. \ \\

 This leads to a bijection between these two quantities if we do not face ties as given in the following lemma from \cite{TWphd}.
-We also recapitulate its proof.

-\begin{lem}[\textbf{Hard ranking loss and Kendall's Tau}] Assume the vectors $x$ and $y$ have the same length $n$ and do not contain ties.
+\begin{lem}[\textbf{Hard ranking loss and Kendall's Tau}] Assume the vectors $y$ and $y'$ have the same length $n$ and do not contain ties.
 Then it holds that \end{lem}

-\begin{bew} In the case of a perfect concordance, the ranking loss function is zero whereas Kendall's $\tau$ takes the value 1.
-If we produce one misranking, w.l.o.g. by swapping the largest and the second largest entry $x_{j_1}$ resp. $x_{j_2}$ of $x$, the indicator function in the ranking loss jumps from zero to 1 for $(i,j) \in \{(j_1,j_2), (j_2,j_1)\}$, increasing the total ranking loss by $\frac{2}{n(n-1)}$.
-The same manipulation results in the summands for the same indices in the Kendall's $\tau$ changing from 1 to -1, decreasing it by $\frac{4}{n(n-1)}$. \ \\